 Growing participation in our Partner Networks

-Maintaining 100 percent gender and race pay equity in the U.S.
+Achieving 100 percent gender and race pay equity in the U.S.

 Providing tools and trainings to create inclusive environments in stores

 We’re committed to equipping managers and partners with the tools and training necessary to create store environments that are free from the effects of implicit bias.
-This includes a detailed discussion guide with scenarios for managers to understand how to connect with each partner more deeply, based on their individual experiences and challenges.
+This includes a detailed discussion guide with scenarios for retail leaders to understand how to connect with each partner more deeply, based on their individual experiences and challenges.